JorgenPhi/php-snapchat/README.md

 ================
 [![Build Status](https://travis-ci.org/JorgenPhi/php-snapchat.png)](https://travis-ci.org/JorgenPhi/php-snapchat)

 This library is built to communicate with the Snapchat API.
-It was nearly feature complete and lacks some newer functionality available in the latest versions of the official apps (stories, text messages, and "chat").
+It is nearly feature complete but still lacks some functionality available in the latest versions of the official apps (namely Stories).

 It's similar to the [excellent Snaphax library](http://github.com/tlack/snaphax) built by Thomas Lackner <[@tlack](http://twitter.com/tlack)>, but the approach is different enough that I figured it deserved its own repo.

-We love it when developers add new features, fix bugs, and submit pull requests.
-(We need more pull requests!)

 Usage